JiamingZhou777/JiamingZhou777.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - China National Scholarship, Ministry of Education of China, *2020*
-- Outstanding Graduate Award of Dalian *2022*
+- Outstanding Graduate Award of Dalian, *2022*
-- The Second place in Low-Resource Dysarthria Wake-Up Word Spotting Challenge (LRDWWS Challenge) in conjuntion with IEEE SLT 2024
+- The Second place in Low-Resource Dysarthria Wake-Up Word Spotting Challenge (LRDWWS Challenge) in conjuntion with IEEE SLT 2024, *2024*

 Thanks for the template of <a href="https://github.com/RayeRen/acad-homepage.github.io">Yi Ren</a>